What Purpose Do Dog Parks Serve?

 The general idea behind dog parks is that they are a place where dog owners with little space at home can go to get the dogs the exercise and play that they need.

-It would appear to be the ideal spot for those who live in the heart of the city or in an apartment complex.
+It would appear to be the ideal spot for those who live in the heart of the city or an apartment complex.

 Another common notion is that dog parks are a place where dogs can go to socialize, and it is there where the biggest issue tends to come to light.

 Dog Parks and their Inherent Dangers

-It is worth noting that the basic premise of dog parks is one that was well-intended, but which doesn’t work so well in an off-leash setting.
+It is worth noting that the basic premise of dog parks is one that is well-intended, but it doesn’t work so well in an off-leash setting.

-It is not the fault of the dogs, but rather the owners who have no knowledge of the pack culture of dogs.
+It is not the fault of the dogs, but rather the owners who do not know the pack culture of dogs.
 That essentially boils down to well-behaved dogs being allowed to get out of control.

-Very few owners take the time to learn about how pack structure with dogs works.
+Very few owners take the time to learn about how the pack structure with dogs works.

-Pack instinct is something that is totally foreign to the average owner, but it is something that is built into the DNA of every dog.
+Pack instinct is foreign to the average owner, but it is something that is built into the DNA of every dog.
 That instinct goes to the next level at the dog park.

-There will be dogs that go to the park every day, and it is those animals that are likely to look at a new dog as being one that is essentially invading their territory.
+There will be dogs that go to the park every day, and it is those dogs that are likely to look at a new dog as being one that is essentially invading their territory.

 They don’t view this new dog as a buddy, but rather as an enemy who may have to be dealt with aggressively.

 The Formation of Packs in the Park

-It only takes 3 or more dogs to form a pack, which is not that difficult at the dog park.
+It only takes three or more dogs to form a pack, which is not that difficult at the dog park.

 They will essentially become a pack without a leader, which is what the human role should be.
 That leads them to build a pecking order within the group, which is where many of the problems start to take shape.